 There seem to be three, mutually interlocking Jordan Petersons:

-A. The tenured psychology professor, who has written books and papers, and whose lectures have been describes as ‘life changing’ by students who took his courses.
+A. The tenured psychology professor, who has written books and papers, and whose lectures have been described as ‘life changing’ by students who took his courses.

-B. The self-help guru, who talks about things like metaphysical truth, Jungian archetypes and seeking meaning whose resembles Joseph Campbell’s work in a lot of ways.
+B. The self-help guru, who talks about things like metaphysical truth, Jungian archetypes and seeking meaning whose ideas resemble Joseph Campbell’s work in a lot of ways.